 The Mini Vinnies are very fortunate to have great support from the Parish with Mr and Mrs Raynor and members of the SVP to help the children with their good work.

-Forthcoming activities for the Mini Vinnies include spending time in reflective prayer during Lent, visiting the church to walk the stations of the cross, and making Easter cards for our parish.
+Forthcoming activities for the Mini Vinnies include spending time in reflective prayer during Advent and Lent, visiting the church to walk the stations of the cross, and making Christmas cards for the sick in our parish.

-They are also making Easter ribbons to raise money for our 5p appeal-to raise money for homeless shelters locally.
+They are also making ribbons and having cake sales to raise money for Benji's appeal-to raise money for Cystic Fibrosis Charities at home and abroad.